by Ellen Castelow

-The pudding would have originally been cooked beneath the meat (usually beef) roasting on a spit above a fire.
+The pudding would have originally been cooked beneath the meat (usually beef) as it was roasting on a spit above a fire.
 This position would have meant that the fats and juices from the meat could drip onto the batter pudding, flavouring and adding colour.
 (The initial name for cooking a batter in this way was “Dripping Pudding”.)
-This also meant that these drippings, essential in the diet, particularly for working men, were utilised rather than lost to the fire.
-Sources of these essential fats, particularly in the North of England, were more difficult to obtain at that time, especially with the cost of meat, so every drop that could be used, was.
+This also meant that these drippings, essential in the diet, were utilised rather than lost to the fire.
+Sources of these essential fats, particularly in the North of England, were more difficult to obtain at that time, especially with the high cost of meat, so every single drop was used.

 Here is a family recipe for Yorkshire Puddings.
 The pudding can be cooked traditionally in a large, shallow roasting tin but it is now common to make individual Yorkshires in a tartlet tin, heating the fat or oil in each individual hole.
 For vegetarian Yorkshire Puddings, vegetable oils can be used in place of the meat juices.

 2 eggs at room temperature

 Milk and water mixed (even parts)

 You will also need a roasting tin which is suitable to be placed on the hob.